Exhibitions, Gallery Installations & performances created solo and in collaboration with scientists, visual artists, filmmakers, and dancers.

 Soundtrack presented to the ILA October of 2011.

-SOUNDTRACK; Elements of Tone.
-The sounds of eight elements from the periodic table in the order they are created by a star.
+Elements of Tone is music created from the sounds of eight elements from the periodic table in the order they are created by a star.
+Read More

 Ocean: Coming On The Backs of Whales